KirstieJane/mindcontrol/README.md

 ```
 cd mindcontrol
 python start_singularity_mindcontrol.py [name of the group you want to won mindcontrol files] \
-               —freesurfer_dir [path to directory containing subdirectories for all the subjects] \
+               -—freesurfer_dir [path to directory containing subdirectories for all the subjects] \
                --sing_out_dir [path where mindcontrol can output files] \
                --freesurfer
 ```